APPLICATIONS OF TECHNOLOGY:

 BACKGROUND:

-- Among the various possible candidates of electrode materials, sulfur stands out due to several advantages (e.g. natural abundance, cost saving and superior theoretical capacity (1675 mAh g-1), energy density (2600 Wh kg-1)).
-Despite their promising properties, however, the practical application of Li-S batteries is still limited by the following issues: (1) the dissolution and diffusion of polysulfide intermediates, (2) the poor electron and ionic conductivity of sulfur sulfides, and (3) large volume changes.
+- Among the various possible candidates of electrode materials, sulfur offers several advantages (e.g. natural abundance, cost saving and superior theoretical capacity (1675 mAh g-1), energy density (2600 Wh kg-1)).
+However, the practical application of Li-S batteries is still limited by the following issues: (1) the dissolution and diffusion of polysulfide intermediates, (2) the poor electron and ionic conductivity of sulfur sulfides, and (3) large volume changes.

 - Crosslinked polymer binders with different functional groups can significantly improve electrochemical performance.
 However, most of the crosslinked polymers are un-dissolvable once they are polymerized.
 Therefore, the highly valuable components in electrodes are unable to be recycled through a simple method.